pschichtel/poeditor-proxy/README.md

 # poeditor-proxy

-This is a simple Kotlin based webserver that can proxy that has one job:
+This is a simple Kotlin based webserver that has one job:

 Proxy requests for translations files through to poeditor.com's export API.